Print

 Instructions

 1. Make the cupcakes: Preheat the oven to 350°F (177°C).
 Line a 12-cup muffin pan with cupcake liners.
-This recipe yields about 15 cupcakes, so line a second muffin pan with 3 cupcake liners or bake in batches.
+This recipe yields about 14 to 16 cupcakes, so line a second muffin pan with a few more liners or bake in batches.

-2. Whisk the flour, cocoa powder, baking soda, baking powder, and salt together in a large bowl.
+2. Whisk the flour, cocoa powder, baking soda, baking powder, and salt together in a medium bowl.
 Set aside.
-Whisk the oil, sugar, egg, vanilla, and buttermilk together until combined.
-Pour the wet ingredients into the dry ingredients, add the hot coffee/water, and whisk until the batter is completely combined.
+In a large bowl, preferably with a pour spout, whisk the oil, sugar, egg, vanilla, and buttermilk together until combined.
+Pour the dry ingredients into the wet ingredients, add the hot coffee/water, and whisk until the batter is completely combined.
 Batter is thin.

-3. Pour/spoon the batter into the liners, filling only 2/3 full to avoid spilling over the sides.
-You should have enough batter for 15 cupcakes.
+3. Pour the batter into the liners, filling only 2/3 full to avoid spilling over the sides.
+You should have enough batter for 14 to 16 cupcakes.

 4. Bake for 20–22 minutes, or until a toothpick inserted in the center comes out clean.